 We do not blink enough and/or effectively when using digital screens like smart phones and tablets.
 Far too often this can lead to dry eye and poor visual outcomes.
-We need to blink more in order for lacriminal gland to get a stimulus to produce more tears.
-Our optometrists prescribe blue light filters in that gives relief from eye fatigue on digital screens.
+We need to blink more in order for lacrimal gland to get a stimulus to produce more tears.
+Blinking can be trained to be more effective in certain scenarios.

-This is when a warm moisturised cloth is placed on top of eyes for few minutes: This will open up the Meibomian gland pores on the lids and softens the oil for easy expression.
-Our optometrists can teach you to do this at home while there is a commercially available steaming devises available at our clinic for more effective treatment.
-Couple of minutes of using these steaming devices can elevate symptoms effectively.
+This is when a warm moisturised mask is placed on top of eyes for few minutes.
+This will open up the Meibomian gland pores on the lids and softens the oil for easy expression.
+Our optometrists can teach you to do this at home while there is also commercially produced steaming devices available at our clinic for more effective treatment.
+Couple of minutes of using these steaming devices can elevate symptoms.

 Blepharitis is a condition of eyelid margin inflammation due to Meibomian gland blockage.
-This can lead to mild to severe irritation of eyes.
-Optometrists can manually express blocked glands to elevate symptoms or there is Blephex which is a revolutionary treatment for blepharitis at our clinic.
-Blephex devices scales and cleans your eyelids for effective long term relief of blepharitis.
+This can cause mild to severe irritation of eyes.
+Optometrists can manually express blocked glands to elevate symptoms.
+We also may use other devices and products to clean the eyelid margin as needed.

 Studies have shown Omega 3 fatty acid rich oral supplements are able to naturally boost tear production.
-We have Lacritec which is available at our clinic that have proven to show consistently sustainable results in boosting natural tear production.
+We have Lacritec which is available at our practice that have proven to consistently show sustainable results in boosting natural tear production.
 Lacritec is made in Australia on the recommendation of the AREDS 2 study conducted.